fenago/machine-learning-for-finance/lab_guides/Lab_10.md

 you, dear reader.
 Let\'s look back at the table of contents that we were met with at the start of our journey.

-Over the past 10 chapters, we\'ve covered a whole lot, including the
+Over the past 10 labs, we\'ve covered a whole lot, including the
 following: